TeeHigh/Todo-App/README.md

 ## Getting Started

 Instructions on setting up and installing your project.
 Explain how to get a development environment running.

 ### Prerequisites

-- List any software or tools users need to have before they can use your project.
+- There are no elaborate prerequisites to use the web app, a proper functioning browser and internet connection is all you need.

 ### Installation

-1. Step-by-step instructions on how to install your project.
-2. Any additional setup required.
+No installation required.
+Click link to visit live web app 👉 [https://todo-app-puce-omega-71.vercel.app](https://todo-app-puce-omega-71.vercel.app)

 ## Usage

+Listed below are some of the feature of the app:

+- Adding new items to 'todo' list.
+- Marking items 'complete'.
+- Light mode and Dark mode theme.
+- Sorting of task items into 'All', 'Active' and 'Completed' for easier tracking.

 Instructions and examples for usage.
 Include screenshots or code snippets where appropriate.